Skip to main content

 Prinsesstårta

-Distinctive green marzipan-covered cake with layers of sponge, raspberry jam, and whipped cream - a beloved Swedish classic often enjoyed on special occasions.
+A green marzipan-covered cake with layers of sponge, raspberry jam, and whipped cream.
+Swedes eat it on birthdays and special occasions.

 Allergens: